 - Production under malting barley contracts may be adjusted based upon the failure to meet quality stated in the contract specifications.

 - Production under malting barley price agreements may be adjusted upon the failure to meet the malting barley quality specifications in the Special Provisions.

 - Production under malting barley seed contracts is not eligible for the additional quality adjustment under the MBE.
 Malting barley seed is only eligible for quality adjustment as specified under (2) below.

-Eligible contracted malting barley production rejected by the buyer is reduced by multiplying the amount of the production by the local market price, as defined in the MBE, divided by the harvest price determined in accordance with section 4 of the MBE.
+Eligible contracted malting barley production is reduced by multiplying the amount of the production by the local market price, as defined in the MBE, divided by the harvest price determined in accordance with section 4 of the MBE.

 - Quality Adjustment in Accordance with the Small Grains Crop Provisions